 HOW LONG DOES IT TAKE

-We advise guests allow AT LEAST an hour for their GardenFest visit (this would mean arriving by 9 p.m. since GardenFest ends at 10 p.m.).
+We advise guests to allow at least an hour for their GardenFest visit (this would mean arriving by 9 p.m. since GardenFest ends at 10 p.m.)
 For those who don’t want a lot of walking, there is much to see in the Central Garden (between the Visitors Center and Conservatory); however, there are many lights along the Garden’s pathways and in the Children’s Garden for those who want to “experience it all!”

 ANY TIPS FOR

 WHAT KIND OF FOOD

 THE WEATHER IS BAD?

 Our guests’ safety is our number one priority.
 We close GardenFest in cases of extreme inclement weather and notices will be posted on our website and phone message system.
 We do not close if it is simply raining.

 Lewis Ginter Botanical Garden is a non-profit organization.
 Our mission is education, and our passion is connecting plants and people to improve our community.
 Dominion GardenFest of Lights is an extremely popular holiday light show, and visitation during GardenFest allows us to reach a wider audience in pursuit of that mission.
 Revenues generated during the event help fund our mission-related activities year-round, including the display gardens, our Community Kitchen Garden growing fresh produce for FeedMore (the local food bank) and educational programs for young students, many of whom come free of charge.

 GARDENFEST OF LIGHTS

 Wonder what’s involved in putting one of the biggest Richmond holiday traditions?
 Here are GardenFest Facts that you won’t believe!